priyanshu-bharti/Python-Programming-Notes/Modules/Module4.md

 # Store multiple numbers separated by spaces in a list
 string = "1 2 3 4 5"
 list(map(int, string.split(" ")))

+# Finding the ascii value of the character
+ord(char)
 ```

 ## Slicing Strings